mspronesti/baylib/README.md

 * cmake-based deployment

 ## Abstract
-A Bayesian Network (BN) is a probabilistic graphical model for representing knowledge about an uncertain domain where each node corresponds to a random variable and each edge represents the conditional probability for the corresponding random variables.
+A Bayesian Network (BN) is a probabilistic graphical model for representing knowledge about an uncertain domain where each node corresponds to a random random_variable and each edge represents the conditional probability for the corresponding random variables.

 The graphical model measures the conditional dependence structure of a set of random variables based on the [Bayes theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).

 The problem requires to model the casual dependency between the variables and to build a direct, acyclic graph.
-Besides, it requires to identify for each variable a subset of states and probabilities.
+Besides, it requires to identify for each random_variable a subset of states and probabilities.

 Once the engine produces the graph, inference algorithms process the conditional probabilities traversing the graph.